 - Pentel Slicci Extra Fine Metallic Gel Pens

 - Rotring Isograph Technical Drawing Pen – For highly detailed designs, these write incredibly fine lines.

-- Mechanical Pencil – I like using mechanical pencils for drawing guidelines.
-Using a mechanical pencil is great because you don’t have to worry about sharpening.
+- Mechanical Pencils – Useful for drawing guidelines and other details.
 You can use any pencil that you prefer but here are a couple of cool ones:

 - Uni Posca Paint Pens – I use these quite often to add outlines and other effects (especially on black paper).

 - Fons & Porter White Mechanical Pencil – great for drawing guidelines on black paper

 - Molotow Liquid Chrome Pen (Set) – these create the most amazing chrome effects!
 I usually use the 1mm size.